Song-of-the-Week/SongOfTheWeekInfra/README.md

 ## ECR Prerequisites

 Our current setup requires an intial set of images to exist in ECR at the specified repositores.
 Build the app for production from the application repo using `make ENV=prod docker-build` in that repository, then push the images to the respective repos.
 You will not have to do this once the application has been built initially.

+## Let's Encrypt

+You need to add the email you want registered with your Let's Encrypt SSL certificate in Parameter Store at `/ecs/lets-encrypt-email`